dmo223/project3/README.md

-# CSE264 Project 2: Building a REST API with MongoDB
+# CSE264 Project 3: Making a Blackjack 21 Game using HTML/CSS/DOM
-## Due: Wednesday, October 23, 2019 at 11:59 PM
+## Due: Thursday, November 14, 2019 at 11:59 PM

-In this assignment, you will use Node.js, Express.js and MongoDB to create your own REST API for blog posts and the comments inside those blog posts.
-You will also write some frontend javascript code to test your REST API.
+In this assignment, you will use HTML, CSS, and JavaScript on the Frontend to create a playable blackjack 21 game.

 All the code and packages you need is in this GitHub Classroom repo.
-Do not install any other packages.
+Do not install any other packages (unless given premission by the instructor)

 ### REST API
 Your API will have a collection "Blog Posts", and a sub-collection "Comments".